Pritam3355/NLP_Applications/ChatBot/readme.md

 # LLM ChatBot

-A simple single user chatbot application that interacts with the user and formats the response.
+A simple chatbot application that interacts with the user and formats the response.
 The chatbot sends messages to a FastAPI backend that processes the input and provides a response, which is displayed in a formatted manner in the frontend.

 ## Features